TMWRose/MechaCar_Statistical_Analysis/README.md

 ![t test lot 2](https://user-images.githubusercontent.com/100237685/183484369-5f012035-b8b6-4e64-9b6f-a114e9b8c90e.png)

 - Since p-value > 0.05, we accept the null hypothesis which means there is no statistical difference between the observed sample mean and its presumed population mean.
 - The t-value in this case is positive, indicating the mean of this sample is slightly higher than the population mean (which is confirmed by looking at mean of x).
-There is some variance in this sample from the population but not enough to be signifigant.
+There is some variance in this sample from the population but not enough to be significant.

 ### Lot 3